OlegMazurov/Koyaanisqatsi/README.md

 Can we eliminate synchronization, so that we wouldn't compromise correctness for more parallelism and better performance (not as dumb a trade-off as it may sound, but certainly not so much correctness)?
 Unsynchronized access to shared memory leads to data races - arguably the nastiest bugs in parallel programs.
 Can we compute reliably with data races?
 To the best of my knowledge the answer so far has been a firm no. If the answer is wrong, what could possibly undo the devastating effect of data races at scale?
 If two threads are simultaneously writing the same value to the same memory location, such data race is harmless.
 If one thread delays, however, the value may become obsolete and we'll need a way to detect and fix the error.
 To be able to do that we need to introduce redundancy into our computational process.
 If I were to describe my solution in one sentence, it would be "an error correcting code unfolding in time as computation".

-So, here it is, an "asynchronous parallel wait-free unsynchronized" implementation of Life ([NoSyncLife.java](src/main/java/org/sync/NoSyncLife.java)).
+So, here it is, an "asynchronous parallel wait-free unsynchronized" implementation of Life (see [NoSyncLife.java](src/main/java/org/sync/NoSyncLife.java)).
 Of course, this is just a proof of concept.
 How reliable is it?
 It's probably too soon to try to answer this question.
 The presented implementation does not achieve the full potential of the code but, I believe, is good enough to start a conversation.

 ## How to build, test, and run